ktrnthsnr/Apps-Portfolio/README.md

 ## Usage

-- The application has been published to GitHub through React `npm run deploy` https://ktrnthsnr.github.io/Apps-Portfolio/
+- The application has been published to GitHub through React.
+See the github.io-deploy-notes.md for further instruction. https://ktrnthsnr.github.io/Apps-Portfolio/

 ![insert](./KThisnerPortfolio.jpg "insert")

-- To view the site locally, run
+- To view the site locally, run the following within the bash terminal,
 - $ `npm start`
-- Then browse the React development app server, at `http://localhost:3000`
+- Then browse the React development app server, at `http://localhost:3000/Apps-Portfolio`
+- Any changes you make within VSCode will be updated on the localhost immediately.
+- When ready to deploy, see the github.io-deploy-notes.md for further instruction.

 ## React